 Wednesday, March 26th, 2014 by Tim Lanoue

-There are a wide variety of technical indicators that are being applied into binary option strategies.
+There are a wide variety of technical indicators that are being applied into binary option trading patterns.
 Many of them being moving averages, momentum indicators, lagging indicators and oscillator indicators.
-Knowing the difference between oscillator oriented indicators can help you out in the long run when deciding what oscillator indicator to use in a binary options trading strategy.
+Knowing the difference between oscillator oriented indicators can help you out in the long run when deciding what oscillator indicator to use in a binary options trading pattern.

 Basics of Oscillator Indicators